-There is a minimum residency requirement of two academic years of full time attendance at the University of Alberta.
+There is a minimum residency requirement of three academic years of full time attendance at the University of Alberta.
 Candidates holding an MD should expect the program's minimum residence requirement to be one calendar year of full-time attendance at the University of Alberta.
-For some candidates, an additional (qualifying or probationary) year may be required at the start of the program, depending on the applicant's preparation and training.
+Irrespective of a candidate's background, generally three years of study are required to complete PhD coursework and the substantive research to fulfill PhD thesis requirements.